-In general, thinking can be a complex process that uses concepts, their interrelationships, and inference or deduction, to produce new knowledge.
-However, thinking is often used to describe such disparate acts as memory recall, arithmetic calculations, creating stories, decision making, puzzle solving, and so on.
+In general, "thinking" can be a complex process that uses concepts, their interrelationships, and inference or deduction, to produce new knowledge.
+However, "thinking" is often used to describe such disparate acts as memory recall, arithmetic calculations, creating stories, decision making, puzzle solving, and so on.

-Some aspects of the concept of thinking can be inferred by recognizing that an individual can be identified as intelligent if they have accurate memory recall, the ability to apply valid and correct logic, and the capability to expand their knowledge through learning and deduction.
+We can infer some aspects of the concept of "thinking" by recognizing that we identify an individual as intelligent if he has accurate memory recall, the ability to apply valid and correct logic, and the capability to expand his knowledge through learning and deduction.
 Ultimately, self-awareness and consciousness are important if not central aspects of human intelligence, but these characteristics prove much more difficult to analyze or emulate than other, more direct indicators of intelligence.

-The term "intelligence" can be applied to nonhuman entities as we do in the field of Artificial Intelligence (AI).
-But frequently we mean something somewhat different than in the case of human intelligence.
+We can apply the term "intelligence" to nonhuman entities as we do in the field of artificial intelligence (AI).
+But we frequently mean something somewhat different than in the case of human intelligence.
 For example, while one might be quite impressed with the intelligence of a child prodigy who can perform difficult arithmetic calculations quickly and accurately, a computer that could perform the same calculations faster and with greater accuracy would not be considered to be particularly intelligent.
-An individual who has rapid memory recall and who has accumulated sufficient amounts of information to consistently win games such as Scrabble, or Trivial Pursuit, might also be considered to be very intelligent; while a computer storing much greater quantities of accessible factual information would not.
+An individual who has rapid memory recall and who has accumulated sufficient amounts of information to consistently win games such as Scrabble or Trivial Pursuit might also be considered to be very intelligent, while a computer with the capability of instantly accessing much greater quantities of factual information would not.

-It is recognized that human thinking involves complicated interactions within the biological components of the brain, and that the process of learning is also an important element of human intelligence.
-Increasingly, software applications perform tasks that are sufficiently complex and human-like that the term intelligent may be appropriate.
+It is widely recognized that human thinking involves complicated interactions within the biological components of the brain and that the process of learning is also an important element of human intelligence.

+Increasingly, software applications perform tasks that are sufficiently complex and human-like that the term "intelligent" may be appropriate.
 Whereas AI can be seen as the science of machines that behave intelligently (or simulate intelligent behavior), the concept of intelligent applications entails the efforts to take advantage of AI technologies to enhance applications and make them act in more intelligent ways.

 This brings us to the question of Web intelligence or intelligent software applications on the Web.
 The World Wide Web can be described as an interconnected network of networks, but that does not go quite far enough.
-The present day Web consists not only of the interconnected networks, servers, and clients, but also the multimedia hypertext representation of vast quantities of information distributed over an immense global collection of electronic devices.
+The present-day Web consists of not only the interconnected networks, servers, and clients, but also the multimedia hypertext representation of vast quantities of information distributed over an immense global collection of electronic devices.
 With software services being provided over the Web, one can readily see an analogy to the human (or machine) thinking process where information is stored, accessed, transferred, and processed by electronic patterns in electrical devices and their interconnections.

 However, the current Web consists primarily of static data representations that are designed for direct human access and use.
 Search engines are one Web technology designed to automatically process information from large numbers of Web sites to deliver useful processed information, but the search methods used today have rudimentary capabilities.
-The key to moving to the next level is the improvement of the ability of software applications to communicate directly with one another, and the representation of information in ways that are far more usable by software applications.
+The keys to moving forward are (a) the improvement of the ability of software applications to communicate directly with one another and (b) the representation of information in ways that are far more usable by software applications.

-An important framework for creating such meaningful abilities can be provided by the proposed next generation of Web architecture: the Semantic Web.
+An important framework for creating such meaningful abilities can be provided by the proposed next generation of Web architecture-the Semantic Web.